- Ph.D. in Performance Studies, Northwestern University

-Dr. Kin-Yan Szeto is Professor in the Department of Theatre and Dance at Appalachian State University.
-Previously, she taught performance studies at Northwestern University and film studies at the University of California, Irvine.
-Dr. Szeto’s teaching and research interests include theatre, dance, film, and media studies; comparative literature; postcolonial and global studies; and gender and ethnicity in transnational perspectives.
+Dr. Kin Yan Szeto is Professor in the Department of Theatre and Dance at Appalachian State University.
+She previously taught performance studies at Northwestern University and film studies at the University of California, Irvine.
+Her teaching and research span theatre, dance, film, media and performance studies, comparative literature, and intercultural and global studies.

 Title: Professor, Theatre Arts - Performance Studies